Why Is Creating an Asset Inventory Critical for Your Cybersecurity Posture?

 Organizations often use third-party vendors and services.
 Maintaining an asset inventory helps you understand the external dependencies and potential risks associated with third-party relationships, allowing you to make better risk management decisions.

-In summary, an asset inventory serves as the foundation for various cybersecurity practices and controls.
+An asset inventory serves as the foundation for various cybersecurity practices and controls.
 It enhances an organization's ability to identify, protect, detect, respond to, and recover from cybersecurity incidents, ultimately contributing to a more robust and resilient security posture.

 Christina Cravens

-Christina is the Chief Growth Officer at Redjack
+Christina is the Chief Growth Officer at Redjack.

 Previous